suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

     * Dependency Integrity
     * Unlink

-* Dependency Manifests have Component Identifiers.
-All Commands may target Dependency Manifests as well as Components, with one exception: suit-directive-process-dependency.
-Future commands MAY define their own restrictions on applicability to Dependency Manifests and non-Dependency Components.
+* Dependencies have Component Identifiers.
+All Commands may target Dependencies as well as Components, with one exception: suit-directive-process-dependency.
+Future commands MAY define their own restrictions on applicability to Dependencies and non-Dependency Components.
 * Dependencies are processed in lockstep with the Root Manifest.
 This means that every Dependency's current Command sequence must be executed before a dependent's later Command sequence may be executed.
 For example, every Dependency's Dependency Resolution step must be executed before any dependent's Payload fetch step.
 * When a Manifest Processor supports multiple independent Components, they may have shared Dependencies.
 * When a Manifest Processor supports shared Dependencies, it MUST support reference counting of those Dependencies.